nipy/mindboggle/README.rst

 **ANTs** provides brain volume extraction, segmentation, and registration-based labeling.
-To generate the ANTs transforms and segmentation files used by Mindboggle, run the ``antsCorticalThickness.sh`` script on the same $IMAGE file, set an output $PREFIX (like "/data/subject1/ants" for outputs like "/data/subject1/antsBrainSegmentation.nii.gz"), and a $TEMPLATE path to the `OASIS-30_Atropos_template <https://osf.io/rh9km/?action=download&version=2>`_ directory ("\\" splits command to next line)::
+To generate the ANTs transforms and segmentation files used by Mindboggle, run the ``antsCorticalThickness.sh`` script on the same $IMAGE file, set an output $PREFIX ("/data/subject1/ants" for outputs including "/data/subject1/antsBrainSegmentation.nii.gz"), and a $TEMPLATE path to the `OASIS-30_Atropos_template <https://osf.io/rh9km/?action=download&version=2>`_ directory ("\\" splits command to next line)::